 We’re not associated with any one particular church and don’t represent any single religious tradition.
-We operate independently of any church, synagogue, mosque, temple and house of worship, and we don’t have assigned parishes or posts though some of our colleagues do – the whole world is potentially our parish and those of us who offer ceremony are best described as People’s Ministers or Independent Celebrants.
+We operate independently of any church, synagogue, mosque, temple and house of worship, and we don’t have assigned parishes or posts though some of our colleagues do – the whole world is potentially our parish and those of us who offer ceremony are best described as People’s Ministers.

-We’ve been trained and ordained by the education arm of One Spirit Interfaith Foundation (OSIF), known as The Interfaith Seminary (IFS), and we work as non-denominational ministers in service of people from all faiths and none.
+We’ve been trained and ordained by the education arm of One Spirit Interfaith Foundation (OSIF), known as The Interfaith Seminary (IFS), and we work as ministers and celebrants in service of people from all faiths and none.

 If we were to try to define our own personal spiritual paths, we would say we aspire to live with kindness, acceptance and compassion, and to meet each situation in our every day lives with what’s needed in the moment – patience, calm, listening, creativity, love.

 Our spiritual paths are about being open-hearted, about being of service to others, and about being the presence of joy in the world, and definitely at a wedding.
-Whilst we could say more about our beliefs, we find that our beliefs are almost irrelevant when creating ceremony, as the ceremony is to honour your beliefs, and those of your guests.
+Whilst we could say more about our beliefs, your ceremony is to honour your beliefs, and those of your guests.